techfromsage/advanced-mis/topics/event-data.md

 2. [Timeseries]({{ site.baseurl }}/topics/timeseries.html) 1hr sliding window aggregate - a single record per hour for a class of events, grouped by up to 4 pre-defined dimensions
 3. [Timeseries]({{ site.baseurl }}/topics/timeseries.html) 24hr sliding window aggregate - a single record per 24hr for a class of events, grouped by up to 4 pre-defined dimensions

-Due to the nature of event data, it has the potential to become very large over time.
-Therefore it is only kept for a retention period before being dropped, as follows:
+Due to the nature of event data, there is the potential over time for events to fill your warehouse to it's [size limit]({{ site.baseurl}}/topics/limits.html).
+Therefore event data is subject to a retention period before being dropped, as follows:

 * Raw event data is kept for up to 7 days, giving you enough time to export it on a nightly basis if required
 * Timeseries 1hr sliding window aggregated data is kept for 30 days